kaskavel/sword_testathon/README.md

 5. **Actual Result** — what actually happened
 6. **Evidence** — screenshot, API response, or video where applicable

-> Duplicate reports (same bug found by multiple teams) are awarded to the team that submitted first.
-Partial credit may be given for incomplete but valid reports.

 #### Automation Requirements
 - Automate at least one test case